 For this review, we tested the Android app and found it to be remarkably similar to the Windows client.
 There is a similar interface, the list of server locations is identical, and it's possible to use the split-tunneling, MultiHop, blocking, and whitelisting features too.

-Mobile users can take advantage of multiple support protocols including OpenVPN/IVEv2, WireGuard, and Shadowsocks, plus the same kill switch you'll find in the desktop version.
+Mobile users can take advantage of multiple support protocols including OpenVPN/IVEv2, and WireGuard, plus the same kill switch you'll find in the desktop version.
+However, Shadowsocks has been dropped, which is a shame.

 If you do run into any issues with the app, it's possible to send bug reports, raise a ticket, or search for support queries without having to navigate to the central support site.